Shra1V32/TataSky-Playlist-AutoUpdater/README.md

 # Tata Sky IPTV Playlist Auto-Updater Script
-### This repository is for automatically generating playlist for every 24hrs with the same link.
-You don't need to use any app or anything, You just need to do this one-time setup and you're good to go.
+### A Script to trigger the GitHub Actions everyday to update the Tata Sky Playlist, A 20-second-run from your terminal for all that first one-time setup!

 ## Prerequisites:
 * Linux/Unix System
 * You need to have your own GitHub Token
-* For Token need to register on GITHUB, After login, Goto Setting=>Developer Options=>Personal access tokens.
+* For Token need to register on GITHUB, After login, Goto Setting => Developer Options => Personal access tokens.
  ![image](https://i.ibb.co/4mrVJpv/Github-Actions.png)

 * Tata Sky account details (Like Subscriber ID, Tata Sky Account Password, Tata Sky Registered Phone number)